EzraHertzberg/Console-Snake/README.md

 <br>
 How to Run The Game:
 <br>
 1. Download game file to your computer.
-One way to do this is to click on the snake_game.py file in this repository, and then clicking download raw file<br>
+One way to do this is to click on the snake_game.py file in this repository, and then click download raw file<br>
 2. Open up console window<br>
 3. Navigate to the directory that has the snake_game.py file in it <br>
 4. enter <br>